Narrative

 Personal Reflection

-• Where in my life am I resisting God’s clear direction, even in small ways?
+• Where in my life am I dismissing God’s clear direction because I’ve found a way to justify staying the same?

 A Challenge For You